An Unforgettable Ford’s Theatre Experience: A Practical Guide

 Are there guided tours available?

-A visit to the Ford’s Theatre campus is typically self guided and available on a timed-entry schedule.
+A visit to the Ford’s Theatre campus is typically self-guided and available on a timed-entry schedule.

 • Guided tours are available on occasional Sundays throughout the calendar year.